KelkooGroup/theGardener/documentation/Contribute/BuildDockerImage.md

 sbt dockerBuildAndPush # To build and push in one command
 ```

-Note that pushing an image to Docker Hub can take few minutes.
+_Note that pushing an image to Docker Hub can take few minutes._

+Then it will be available under https://hub.docker.com/repository/docker/kelkoogroup/thegardener